 - In 2016, the Group organised the 5th Sustainability Conference, aimed at senior management and strategic suppliers.
-This meeting brought together approximately 200 participants from the three countries in which the Group hasoperations and focused on sustainable fishing, fishing practices, aquaculture, market trends and challenges ahead for the business; - publication of articles on environmental themes in the in-house magazine "A Nossa Gente" (Our People), which is distributed to all employees in Portugal, such as the dissemination of tips to improve waste management and disclosure of the stores and DC with the best performance in reducing water and energy consumption in the same period.
+This meeting brought together approximately 200 participants from the three countries in which the Group has operations and focused on sustainable fishing, fishing practices, aquaculture, market trends and challenges ahead for the business; - publication of articles on environmental themes in the in-house magazine "A Nossa Gente" (Our People), which is distributed to all employees in Portugal, such as the dissemination of tips to improve waste management and disclosure of the stores and DCs with the best performance in reducing water and energy consumption in the same period.
 This bi-monthly magazine had a print run of 25,000 copies;

 - in the in-house magazine "Razem w JM", which is distributed to all employees in Poland, articles on environmental protection in Jerónimo Martins Polska were also disseminated.
 This magazine had a print run of 160,000 copies in 2016; - raising awareness of the Group's managers in Portugal, Poland and Colombia on various topics related to environmental strategy, through the Corporate Responsibility digital newsletter - "Seeds".
-This bi-monthly newsletter has a readership of over one thousand employees; - raising awareness of all office employees in Poland of World Earth Day (22.04.2016) through an internal communication and employees at the headquarters and DC through the planting of 1,500 new trees in the forest close to Baniocha in collaboration with the Sierzchow Forestry.
+This bi-monthly newsletter has a readership of over one thousand employees; - raising awareness of all office employees in Poland of World Earth Day (22.04.2016) through an internal communication and employees at the headquarters and DCs through the planting of 1,500 new trees in the forest close to Baniocha in collaboration with the Sierzchow Forestry.
 A contest also took place involving 190 employees, with the aim of promoting the construction of something useful from waste (promoting recycling).
-Two first prizes were awarded - the "Playhouse for children" project and "Gardening materials organizer" - and another 10 prizes were distinguished; - training sessions on best environmental management practices for employees carried out in Portugal, Poland and Colombia, corresponding to a volume of over 4,400 training hours; - periodic disclosure and reinforcement of best environmental practices for employees, particularly in the Pingo Doce and Recheio stores, through the documents "Informação de Negócio" (Business Information) and "Alerta Recheio" (Recheio Alert), and, in the Biedronka DC, through 11 presentations in communal staff areas, involving 4,200 employees; - in the DC and offices in Poland, signs were placed in strategic locations calling for savings in energy, water and waste management.
+Two first prizes were awarded - the "Playhouse for children" project and "Gardening materials organizer" - and another 10 prizes were distinguished; - training sessions on best environmental management practices for employees carried out in Portugal, Poland and Colombia, corresponding to a volume of over 4,400 training hours; - periodic disclosure and reinforcement of best environmental practices for employees, particularly in the Pingo Doce and Recheio stores, through the documents "Informação de Negócio" (Business in the DCs and offices in Poland, signs were placed in strategic locations calling for savings in energy, water and waste management.
 Portugal experienced the roll-out of the "Let's Go Green" project in 2015 in the Group's headquarters, in two new locations in Portugal with the aim of fostering the adoption of more responsible practices in the use of energy, water and paper.